Liberalism in India: Indian intellectuals of the era

 A key figure from early 19th century is Raja Ram Mohan Roy.
 He, along with his compatriots, created a constitutional history for India centred on a local judicial body called Panchayat.
 Roy himself put forward arguments in favour of Indian representation in Parliament and for constitutionally limiting the East India Company' power.
 He felt that the Indian public would be empowered by free press and service on juries under a liberal British government.
 Roy wanted modernity in curriculum for Indian students while not rejecting tradition outright.
 He was inspired by Christian humanism and insisted on reforming Hinduism, making it more ethical and rational.
+He has also been called a "British Agent" for his involvement with the Christian Missionaries in their religious conversions.

 Another important person was Gopal Krishna Gokhale, leader of the Indian National Congress who demanded self-rule for the Indian subcontinent.

 Radical liberals, in contrast to the moderates, were not interested in rehabilitating the Hindu past.
 They insisted that Hinduism cannot be redeemed because of its historical denial of rights to the downtrodden castes.
-Western education and scientific principles were to be the adopted rather than giving in to Brahminical dominance (again) according to the radicals like Ambedkar.

-Liberalism in post-independence period
+Liberalism in post-independence India

 Dr. B.R.
 Ambedkar is a proponent of liberalism in India, promoting individual rights, social equality, and constitutional democracy.
 As the primary architect of the Indian Constitution, he incorporated liberal ideas such as free speech, secularism, and the rule of law, assuring protections for oppressed groups.
 Ambedkar championed education as a method of emancipation, arguing that universal access is necessary for individual empowerment.
 While his method had elements of classical liberalism.
 He emphasized human dignity and self-reliance while also advocating for state participation in social justice, including affirmative action and economic safeguards to promote inclusive growth.
 His idea transformed Indian society into a more equal democracy, integrating liberalism and social justice.

 Following independence, various critics emerged against Nehruvian Liberalism, such as Chakravarthi Rajagopalachari, informally known as Rajaji, who parted ways with the Indian National Congress in 1957 and formed the Swatantra Party which supported classical liberal principles and free enterprise.
 Since then, many new thinkers such as S. V. Raju, Sharad Anantrao Joshi, Barun Mitra, Jayaprakash Narayan, Parth J. Shah, Gurcharan Das, Sauvik Chakraverti, Raghavendar Askani, Venkatesh Geriti, among others, have emerged on the Indian liberal scene, contributing to the debate on freedom in India, and advancing classical liberalism.